IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 > [!Note]
-> When a row is in edit mode, then clicking on a cell on another row will act like the Done button is pressed - submit all the changes of the previous row.
-If the new cell that gets focus is editable, then the new row also enters edit mode, while if the cell is not editable, then only the previous row exits edit mode.
+> When a row is in edit mode, clicking on a cell in another row will act like the "Done" button is pressed, submitting all changes made in the previous row.
+If the newly focused cell is editable, the new row enters edit mode as well.
+However, if the cell is not editable, only the previous row exits edit mode.

 ## Row Editing Usage